 Moderate – High |

-There is no official CAT LRDI syllabus, but based on past year CAT papers and question trends, the section broadly covers:
+There is no official CAT LRDI syllabus, but based on previous year CAT question papers, the section broadly covers:

 CAT Data Interpretation Syllabus

-CAT data interpretation section tests candidates’ knowledge of analyzing and interpreting data presented in various forms, like tables, charts, and graphs.
-Topics covered under the Data Interpretation part of CAT DILR syllabus include:
+CAT data interpretation section tests candidates’ knowledge of analysing and interpreting data presented in various forms, like tables, charts, and graphs.
+Topics covered under the Data Interpretation part of the CAT DILR syllabus include:

 - Bar Graphs